burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * `sizeof(bool)` is implementation-defined.
     * `sizeof(wchar_t)` is implementation-defined.

-4. Also, `sizeof` of structures in C/C++ is equal to the amount of memory to store all components, space for padding between components, and space for padding after structures.
+4. Also, `sizeof` of structures in C and in C++ is equal to the amount of memory to store all components, space for padding between components, and space for padding after structures.

 5. The `sizeof` operator applied for an array of structures and to other types, the following rule must be fulfilled: *The size of an array of N elements in bytes is equal to N times the size of the array element.*

-6. In C/C++, a function pointer expression can be used to call a function without explicitly dereferencing the pointer, i.e., you can call the function by using the function pointer `f` via `(*f)()` or via `f()`.
+6. In C and in C++, a function pointer expression can be used to call a function without explicitly dereferencing the pointer, i.e., you can call the function by using the function pointer `f` via `(*f)()` or via `f()`.

 ## Used Memory for Types and Their Layout

 1. The representation of an object in memory is a sequence of bits.
 The representation does not have to include all the *bits*, but the size of an object is the number of *memory units* of memory it occupies.

 2. The amount occupied by one char character is taken as a memory unit.
 The number of bits in character is specified in the `CHAR_BIT` macro in C Language.
-All objects of the same type by C/C++ rules occupy the same amount of memory.
+All objects of the same type by C and C++ rules occupy the same amount of memory.
 In practice, however, one char is "always" one byte, i.e., the *8 bit* number.

 3. Computers are classified into two categories in the order of bytes in a word: